SIakovlev/CarND_Term1_P3/writeup_template.md

   * it has large number of parameters, that is important if the task is to capture driving behavior based on pictures
   * it was used by NVIDIA for solving essentialy the same problem of behavioral cloning and showed a good result

 * **Architecture tuning**.
-Even though I did not have problems with overfitting, after some experimentation I found that my first model had too many parameters (about 4.5M) which led to large training time.
+Even though I did not have problems with overfitting, after some experimentation I found that my first model had too many parameters (about 4.5M) which led to a lengthy training time.
 In addition I kept in mind that NVIDIA had about 300k parameters and solved a more complicated problem, so I decided to tune the parameters of my architecture in order to reduce its capacity.

 * **Images preprocessing**.
 To capture good driving behavior, I first recorded four laps on track one using center lane driving.
 Here is an example image of center lane driving: